About Mojeek: Search Engines and Our Technology Stack

 How does the Mojeek bot crawl the web?

 What is your technology stack?

 Our technology stack is built from the ground up and designed in order to deliver the best results that it possibly can, as fast as possible.
 In the backend we have crawlers which go out and fetch webpages for the indexers; these indexers extract the page content and links, storing it using WordIDs and DocIDs.
 This is then combined with data from our link graph in order to create searchable indexes containing these records.
 When you make a query on Mojeek’s frontend, which brings together lighttpd, PHP, Postgres, and Redis, your query is sent to an available search server, which in turn sends your query to all available search nodes (or shards - fragments is what we call them) in the backend, at the same time calls are made to our knowledge graph and news services.
-The search nodes return the most relevant results from their index to the search server, the search server combines these results and when it’s decided which are to be displayed, requests those document’s text from the document server.
-If the document’s text is not already in the document server’s cache, it will request it from the correct search node.
+The search nodes return the most relevant results from their index to the search server, the search server combines these results and when it has decided which results are to be displayed, requests those documents' text from the document server.
+If a document’s text is not already in the document server’s cache, it will request it from the correct search node.
 The search server will now generate the snippets for each result to be displayed using the document’s text and your search query.
 Mojeek uses a wide variety of ranking factors when deciding which results to display, such as: the number of times a page has been linked to, and the number of times a term appears on a page.
 The resulting pages from our index will appear on the search page that you are directed to in order of relevance as determined by these factors.
 This is of course an oversimplification of the ranking factors, but these are the basic concepts.

 Why do you build your own servers?

 Building our own servers means that we have complete control over the technology that powers Mojeek; this means that we are putting together machines suited to our specific use case and selected based upon what we know about the equipment providers.

 Why do you use Custodian rather than a major cloud service?